pedroalvesbatista/singularity-admindocs/configfiles.rst

 the thread receive a return value of *errno* if it calls a system call that matches the filter rule.
-The file is formatted in a way that it can take a list of additional system calls for different architecture and Singularity will automatically take syscalls related to the current architecture where it's been executed.
+The file is formatted in a way that it can take a list of additional system calls for different architecture and Apptainer will automatically take syscalls related to the current architecture where it's been executed.
 The ``include``/``exclude``-> ``caps`` section will include/exclude the listed system calls if the user has the associated capability.